 Last month, my daughter, Clare, and I had the opportunity to travel to South Dakota to learn all about what this great state has to offer and it was quite an experience.
 We flew in to Rapid City, and I was truly impressed to learn just how many family-friendly activities are in and around this area.

 I was familiar with Mount Rushmore, but I had no idea we’d see buffalo up-close, learn about fossils all over South Dakota or ride an old-time steam train through the Black Hills.
-Here are 10 can’t-miss activities for families.
+Here are 10 can’t-miss activities for a South Dakota family vacation.

 1. Become a Junior Paleontologist.
 Take in the unique beauty of Badlands National Park, but before you leave, be sure to pick up and fill out an activity booklet at the visitors center.
 Best for kids ages five to 12, your little ones will love learning about fossils through word searches and drawing activities.